Medicare Advantage Plans in New York

 Suppose you don’t qualify for a SEP but aren’t satisfied with the Part C plan you chose during your Open or Initial Enrollment Periods.
 In that case, you can make a one-time switch during the Medicare Advantage Open Enrollment Period.
 This window opens on Jan.
 1 and lasts until March 31.
 Changes take effect the first of the following month.

-Are There New York Medicare Advantage Plans with Prescription Drug Coverage?
+Are There New York Medicare Advantage Plans With Prescription Drug Coverage?

 Medicare Learning Guides

-If you are new to Medicare, a beneficiary researching options, or a caregiver, we have tailored Medicare Guides for you!
+Healthcare is personal.
+So is choosing insurance.
+If you are new to Medicare, a beneficiary researching options, or a caregiver, we have tailored Medicare Guides for you.

 Before 65 Guide